Texas government response to the COVID-19 pandemic: Testing

 As of 11 July 2020, 2.7 million COVID-19 tests have been reported by the DSHS; of these, 2.49 million were viral tests while 217,000 were antibody tests.
 The total number of tests passed 100,000 on April 9 and passed 1 million on May 28, 2020.
 In mid-February, the DSHS provided outlines of coronavirus patient protocols to medical facilities statewide.
 Possible cases were to be reported to local health departments, with potential viral samples to be sent to the CDC in Atlanta.
 The agency also prepared laboratories to test for the virus within Texas using kits provided by the CDC.

 The DSHS and TDEM initiated bi-weekly emergency planning meetings with other state agencies after February 27.
 A laboratory at Texas Tech University in Lubbock became the first laboratory to test for SARS-CoV-2 in Texas.
+Following the testing in Lubbock, Texas, Abbott announced San Antonio will be the first to hold a drive thru testing center for citizens to keep up with updating cases and putting public health first.
+Abbott prioritized healthcare workers and first responders for testing as they were essential for the response to COVID-19.
 By March 5, six of the ten health labs comprising the state Laboratory Response Network were ready for COVID-19 testing.
 The Texas National Guard began supporting testing efforts on March 27.